 Suboxone is a well-known brand of buprenorphine and naloxone that may help you recover from addiction to opioids.
 It’s a partial opioid agonist that blocks the opioid receptors in your brain, reducing your cravings and withdrawal symptoms.

-The doctors and nurse practitioners at Headrick Medical Center prescribe Suboxone to help you reduce and eliminate your addiction to opioids, such as prescription painkillers and heroin.
+Headrick Medical Center prescribes Suboxone to help you reduce and eliminate your addiction to opioids, such as prescription painkillers, heroin and fentanyl.

 Suboxone is a depressant.
 In addition to lowering your withdrawal symptoms, you may also feel calmer and more relaxed.
 You may also have fewer perceived worries and an enhanced overall sense of wellbeing.